aidans/ramp/notes/README.md

 # Meeting (and non-meeting) notes

+## 25th February 2021 (meeting)

+Claire and Aidan met to discuss the comparisons and issue raised yesterday (the entry below).

+### Problem: Mismatched squares

+Claire noted that the grid square format has changed since the original `demographics.h5` (the one I'm using), a more recent one (that she's using) and an even more recent one that neither of us are using.

+ - [ ] Claire to check the format and geographical bounding box
+ - [ ] Claire to regenerate her model results with the first `demographics.h5` and see it they load OK.

+### Ideas: Commuting

+Claire will eventually use real OD data, but will run some examples with limited flows to help work out what the model is doing.
+She will provide her ODs which could be incorporated

+We also discussed the idea of doing comparisons between different degrees of influence of commuting on the spread the virus

+ - [ ] Claire to do this

+### Ideas: Different strains

+Claire said they are thinking of modelling multiple strains of the virus - for future work.

+### Paper idea: OD maps for similarity

+Aidan reminded us that we would try and go for a paper in the July Special Issue on potential for OD maps to help understand population similarity.

 ## 24th February 2021 (non-meeting update)

 On 19th Feb, Claire sent two results set - with and with commuting data.
 These are at `../data/2021-02-19_comparison.zip`.
 We want to do a comparison of these.
 (Note that these use fake commuting data: @Claire: see the entry below for where to get OD commuting data at OA level.

+ - [ ] See 12th Feb entry below for where to get real OD data (from the 2011 census)

 As a precursor to proper comparison, [RAMP_DemographicGridmap-v1.4](https://github.com/aidans/ramp/releases/tag/RAMP_DemographicGridmap-v1.4) loads a *result set* and a *baseline result set* and you can switch between them (currently with the 'b' key).